data-science-math285-w20/final-project-AllegraTashjian-CameronKlineSharpe/README.md

 README.md
+## Grading (95 points + 5 points evals)
+## Score: 87/95

+1. *Project Scope:*  9

+2. *Background and motivation:* 10

+3. *Data description:* 9

+- what is the time span on the data?

+4. *Methodology:* 9

+- give overall accuracy of your  decision trees
+- what crime levels lead to arrest?

+5. *Implementation:* 9

+- you split your data but didn't actually use the test data

+6. *Discussion/interpretation of results:* 10

+7. *Coding style and quality:* 10

+8. *Presentation:* 9

+- month axis should be relabeled
+- day of week should be ordered
+- should have proportion not count of stops by race
+- use a map to display lat/long data.
+And reduce the transparency of points since there is a lot of overplotting

+9. *Submission:* 10

+The following aspects will be graded on a 5-point scale:

+10. *Creativity:* 2

 Due to some complication caused (at least in part) by COVID-19, Allegra has applied for an extension, but Cameron has not.
 Therefore, it is important to seperate out whose work is whose.